kbadrat/color-match-game/README.md

 ## Current Status

-This game is currently in development.
+A multiplayer mode is currently in development.

 ## Technologies Used